diku-dk/diku-canvas/README.md

 The best show-cases for using the library are
 - `examples/color_boxes.fsx`
 - `examples/keyboard_example.fsx`
+- `examples/spiral.fsx`
-- `examples/turtle.fsx`
+- `examples/turtle.fsx` (eventually)

-Note that not all the examples are currently executable.
+Note that it is not all the examples in the `examples` directory that have been ported to the current version of the Canvas library.

 ## License